expressjs/express/Contributing.md

 * Encourages new contributions.
 * Encourages contributors to remain involved.
 * Avoids unnecessary processes and bureaucracy whenever possible.
-* Creates a transparent decision making process that makes it clear how contributors can be involved in decision making.
+* Establishes a transparent and inclusive decision-making process, ensuring that contributors have a clear path to actively participate in shaping outcomes.

 ## Vocabulary